ethoinformatics/r-database-connections/SQL-from-R.md

 > # Joining dataframes in R
 > osav_join <- merge(os, av, by = "Obs.Sample.ID")
 >
-> # Note that in the SQL version, you can choose particular fields to come from the left hand table
+> # Note that in the SQL version of the join, you can choose particular fields to come from the left hand table
 ````

 Once queries are completed, close the connection to the database.